 Statistics show that the cost of acquiring a new customer can be five times higher than the cost of retaining an existing one.

-Therein lies the importance of customer retention when it comes to your internet marketing sales funnel.
+Therein lies the importance of customer retention when it comes to your internet marketing funnel.

-As the final step in creating your digital marketing funnel, Retention works to keep existing customers happy as well as turn them into brand advocates that drive more customers to you.
+As the final step in creating your digital marketing funnel, Retention works to keep actual customers happy as well as turn them into brand advocates that drive more customers to you.

 Content / Digital Marketing Examples: